htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the memory of a vm universe job when the job is suspended.
 When ``True``, the memory is not freed.

-:macro-def:`VM_UNIV_NOBODY_USER`
-    Identifies a login name of a user with a home directory that may be used for job owner of a vm universe job.
-The nobody user normally utilized when the job arrives from a different UID domain will not be allowed to invoke a VMware virtual machine.

-:macro-def:`ALWAYS_VM_UNIV_USE_NOBODY`
-    A boolean value that defaults to ``False``.
-When ``True``, all vm universe jobs (independent of their UID domain) will run as the user defined in ``VM_UNIV_NOBODY_USER``.

 :macro-def:`VM_NETWORKING`
     A boolean variable describing if networking is supported.
 When not defined, the default value is ``False``.